ash-project/ash/documentation/how_to/upgrade.md

 ### `Ash.set_*` functions have been removed

 In 2.0, a set of features allowed storing the actor, tenant and context in the process dictionary.
 There were fundamental issues with this pattern that manifested in subtle bugs.
+We suggest making this change *before* you upgrade, as this change can be made and verified without upgrading to 3.0.

 #### What you'll need to change